Registration is now closed for TILC 2025.

 William & Mary, Williamsburg VA

-We are excited to announce the call for proposals for 2025 The Innovative Library Classroom (TILC), centered around the theme “Teaching for a Sustainable Future.”
+We are excited to announce the theme for The Innovative Library Classroom (TILC) 2025 is “Teaching for a Sustainable Future.”
 This conference will explore the multifaceted concept of sustainability within the realm of library instruction and information literacy, focusing on both ecological and educational perspectives.
+The TILC 2025 keynote address will be given by Dr. Don Simmons.

 William & Mary, Williamsburg VA